 - Appointment to a Staff Scientists position would be made using Title 42.
 Special consideration would be needed for an appointment to a permanent GS-13 position.

-Periodic Reviews of Staff Scientists in Title 42 Appointments
+Required Periodic Reviews of Staff Scientists Regardless of Appointment Mechanism

 In most cases, Staff Scientists are not reviewed by the BSC.
-However, an IC Promotion Committee must review a Staff Scientist’s work at least every four years – in accordance with the procedures outlined in the Title 42 Pay Model.
+However, an IC Promotion Committee must review a Staff Scientist’s work at least every four years for all Staff Scientists, regardless of appointment mechanism (e.g., Title 42, Title 5, etc.; NOTE: Only Staff Scientists approved by the DDIR to be in Title 5 or any other FTE pay system, that is not Title 42, are legitimate Staff Scientists).
 A CV and bibliography, letter of evaluation from the supervisor, and two letters of evaluation from collaborators or other scientists in a position to review the Staff Scientist's work, should be provided during this review.
 Performance is measured against the following elements: